 When questioned by the House of Commons about R&D tax relief abuse in early 2022, HMRC focused on the role of advisers who, it said, ‘approach businesses and suggest, incorrectly, that some expenditure can be recharacterised as R&D to get tax relief.’

 ‘HMRC explained that when it challenges a claim, it can find the adviser has gone and the business does not know a great deal about the rationale for the claim.
 HMRC confirmed that it had a watchlist of advisers that it was worried about.
 It said the list would be of great benefit to it when claimants are required to disclose who helped them with their claim.’

 A crackdown is coming

-- Require all claims to be made digitally (except those companies exempt)
+- Require all claims to be made digitally (except by exempt companies)

-- Ask for more detail within claims, in particular on what expenditure the claim covers, the nature of the advance sought, the field of science or technology, and the uncertainties overcome
+- Ask for more detail within claims, in particular on what expenditure the claim covers, the nature of the advancement sought and the uncertainties overcome

 - Call for claims to be endorsed by a named senior officer of the company